sgshulman/DGEM/README.md

 1. <a name="elmegreen1997"></a>Elmegreen B.G., 1997.
 Intercloud structure in a turbulent fractal interstellar medium.
 Astrophys.
 J. **477**, 196–203.
 1. <a name="geuzaine2009"></a>Geuzaine C. and  Remacle J.-F., 2009.
 Gmsh: a three-dimensional finite element mesh generator with built-in pre- and post-processing facilities.
 International Journal for Numerical Methods in Engineering, **79**(11), 1309-1331.
+1. <a name="gorski2005"></a> Gorski K.M., Hivon E., Banday A.J., Wandelt B.D., Hansen F.K., Reinecke M., and Bartelmann M., 2005.
+HEALPix: A Framework for High-Resolution Discretization and Fast Analysis of Data Distributed on the Sphere, Astrophys.
+J., **622**, 759-771.
 1. <a name="henyey1941"></a>Henyey L.G. and Greenstein J.L., 1941.
 Diffuse radiation in the Galaxy.
 Astrophys.
 J. **93**, 70-83.
 1. <a name="kurosawa2006"></a> Kurosawa R., Harries T. J., and Symington N. H., 2006.
 On the formation of Hα line emission around classical T Tauri stars.
 MNRAS **370**, 580-596.
 1. <a name="safier1993a"></a>Safier P. N., 1993a.
 Centrifugally Driven Winds from Protostellar Disks.
 I. Wind Model and Thermal Structure.
 Astrophys.
 J. **408**, 115.